jellyfin/jellyfin.org/docs/general/quick-start/windows.md

         reverse_proxy /jellyfin/* 127.0.0.1:8096
         ```

-4. save the file and close the text editor
+3. Save the file and close the text editor

+4. Copy this file to your caddy folder (the one you created in the Install Caddy section which should be `C:\Program Files\caddy`).
+Confirm the operation if prompted.

 5. If you have chosen to use a subpath for Jellyfin, go to your Jellyfin dashboard (open [http://localhost:8096](http://localhost:8096) on your server, click the 3 bars on the top right then select `Dashboard`) and go to the `Networking` menu on the side bar.
 Then enter the subpath you have chosen to use and save.
 Then restart the Jellyfin server (Stop then start the server from the system tray icon)

     ![Networking Settings](/images/docs/quick-start/windows/reverseproxy-2.png)